Allo on Arbitrum Hackathon: Results and Recap

 Conclusion:

 Reflecting on the Allo on Arbitrum Hackathon, which took place from December 8, 2023, to January 10, 2024, it is evident that the 303 participants embarked on a dynamic four-week journey marked by creativity and commitment.
-The hackathon witnessed 86 unique project submissions across three challenges, showcasing a diverse array of innovative solutions that made a lasting impression on the Allo Protocol and Protocol Labs teams.
+The hackathon witnessed 86 unique project submissions across three challenges, showcasing a diverse array of innovative solutions that made a lasting impression on the Allo Protocol and Plurality Labs teams.

 The hackathon’s activities, including Twitter/X Spaces, workshops, and other livestream events, fostered a collaborative and dynamic atmosphere, contributing to a positive hackathon experience for builders.